What is Heuristic Play?

 Children modify and change what they already know to gain new knowledge

-Children become absorbed for long periods learning to explore without adult direction.
+Children become absorbed for long periods of learning to explore without adult direction.

 It supports children’s natural ways of learning through schemas.